bedops/bedops/docs/content/revision-history.rst

 * :ref:`bedops <bedops>`

-  * Fixed issue with :code:`-chop` where complement operation could potentially be included.
+  * Fixed issue with :code:`--chop` where complement operation could potentially be included.
 Shane Neph posted the fix.

   * The :code:`bedops --everything` or :code:`bedops -u` (union) operation now writes elements to standard output in unambiguous sort order.